 The interaction between a ($q-{\bar q}$) pair is characterized by the vacuum Cornell potential, which includes both a Coulombic and a string component~\cite{Eichten:1978tg, Eichten:1979ms}.
 This potential is expressed as:

-\ba {\text V(r)} = -\frac{\alpha_s}{r}+\sigma r \ea
+\ba {\text V(r)} = -\frac{\alpha_s}{r}+\sigma r. \ea

-Here, $r$ represents the radius of the quarkonia state being studied, $\alpha_s$ denotes the strong coupling constant, and $\sigma$ represents the string tension.
+Here, $r$ represents the radius of the quarkonia state under investigation, $\alpha_s$ denotes the strong coupling constant, and $\sigma$ represents the string tension.
 To account for medium effects, we modify this potential using the dielectric permittivity, $\epsilon(k)$, which considers the presence of momentum anisotropy.
 In Fourier space, this modification is formulated as:

-\ba \grave{V}(k)=\frac{{\bar{\text V}}(k)}{\epsilon(k)} \ea
+\ba \grave{V}(k)=\frac{{\bar{\text V}}(k)}{\epsilon(k)}, \ea

 where ${\bar{\text V}}(k)$ is the Fourier transform of ${\text V(r)}$ and is obtained as: